 An example of refraction of light

-Other contributing factors responsible for colour change in minerals and gemstones include heat, the orientation of the crystals and the presence of a structural imperfection such as damage or an anomaly that may have occurred during the stone's formation.
+Other contributing factors responsible for colour change in rocks minerals and gemstones include heat, the orientation of the crystals and the presence of a structural imperfection.
+This could be some kind of damage or any anomaly that may have occurred during the stone's formation.

 Without light there would be no colour.
 The human eye only sees colour because of the way light interacts with an object.
 Our eyes and brain then work together to enable us to perceive the colours we see.
-Objects only appear to be colourful when light which is energy hits them but as it fades, so does the colour and our eyes then only see black and grey.
+Objects only appear to be colourful when light which is energy hits them but as it fades, so does the colour.
+Our eyes then only see black and grey.

 Optical Phenomena in Gemstones

-Many translucent gemstones exhibit fascinating optical phenomena and this quality alone can lead to a significant increase in value.
-The different effects that can be seen are caused either by the reflection or refraction of light and in some cases by both.
-Light may be reflected from the surface of a stone or off inclusions beneath the surface.
+Many gemstones exhibit fascinating optical phenomena.
+This quality alone can lead to a significant increase in value.
+The effects that can be seen are caused either by the reflection or refraction of light and in some cases by both.
+Light may reflect off the surface of a stone or off inclusions beneath the surface.

-The word lustre is used to describe the way light reflects off the surface of a rock, mineral or gemstone.
-Although the type of lustre known as vitreous tends to be the most widely used in reference to gemstones, there are several others.
+The word lustre is used to describe the way light reflects off the surface of a rock mineral or gemstone.
+Although the type of lustre known as vitreous tends to be the most common in respect to gemstones, there are several others.
 By polishing a gemstone its lustre will almost always improve.
 Lustre should not be confused with brilliance which is the reflection of light from within a gemstone that has been faceted.

-Several terms are used to describe different optical phenomena in gemstones some of which include 'play of colour', adularescence, schiller, labradorescence, aventurescence, chatoyancy and asterism.
+Some of the terms used to describe optical phenomena in gemstones include 'play of colour', adularescence, schiller, labradorescence, aventurescence, chatoyance and asterism.

-Chatoyance or chatoyancy best known for its presence in tigers eye and chrysoberyl is caused as a parallel band of light reflects off thin parallel inclusions within the stone.
-As the direction of light changes the parallel band of light moves giving the impression of movement on the surface the stone.
+Chatoyance often seen in tigers eye and chrysoberyl is caused as a parallel band of light reflects off thin parallel inclusions within the stone.
+As the direction of light changes the band of light moves.
+This gives the impression of movement on the surface of the stone.